 Physics, pre- and post- Einstein, is a pursuit for the keys to the universe.
 Einstein’s “E=MC Squared” is a turning point.
 It focuses attention on unified field theory, the thought that there is a single formula that explains everything about everything.

 Physics progresses from particles to waves to strings in its effort to unravel the key to the door of beginnings and endings.
-The biggest gripe one has about “The Age of Entanglement” is that it brings the listener to 2006 without explaining how string theory relates to entanglement when they seem to have some important relationship.
+“The Age of Entanglement” brings a listener to 2006 without explaining how string theory relates to entanglement when they seem to have some important relationship.
 Gilder chooses not to include string theory (postulated in 1986 by Green and Schwarz) in her exploration of entanglement.